1201 New York Ave. -

 Partnered with the White House to run a PR campaign to rehabilitate the image of the 2010 health-care bill

-With the passage of the Democratic health-care reform bill in March 2010, FUSA Executive Director Ron Pollack told the Washington Post: “I’m not worried about the bill.
+With the passage of Obamacare in March 2010, FUSA executive director Ron Pollack told the Washington Post: “I’m not worried about the bill.
 It has its imperfections and there are things we can build on in the future.
 The immediate concern is implementation. […] It’s implementation that will translate this bill into real health-care reform.”

-In 2010, FUSA again partnered with the Obama administration to rehabilitate the image of the unpopular health-care bill with a nationwide PR campaign.
-Anita Dunn, Obama’s former communications director, and Andrew Grossman, a top Democratic strategist who coordinated grassroots efforts on behalf of health-care reform in 2009, collaborated to build a campaign that would last until 2014; it would consist of “road shows” all across the nation in order to provide federal officials with an advocacy platform to promote the bill.
-Pollack described this initiative as an effort to shape the media’s perception of health-care legislation.
-“Those events are intended to be media-centric,” he stated.
-“We devote a lot of time before and after to meet with editorial boards, to do radio and TV interviews and sit down with local reporters.”
+When Obamacare proved to be highly unpopular with Americans throughout 2010, FUSA partnered with the Obama administration to try to rehabilitate the legislation's public image.
+Anita Dunn, President Obama’s former communications director, and Andrew Grossman, a top Democratic strategist who coordinated grassroots efforts on behalf of health-care reform in 2009, collaborated to create a five-year public-relations campaign consisting of “road shows” designed to provide federal officials with an advocacy platform through which they could promote the new law.
+Pollack candidly acknowledged that these events were “intended to be media-centric.”

 Each year, FUSA runs a Health Care Action (HCA) conference to promote increased levels of government control over the American health-care system.
 Obama adviser Valerie Jarrett was a featured speaker at the 15th HCA conference in January 2010.